haustin71/2022-2023-Engineering-Notebook/README.md

     last_position = position
 ```
 ### Reflection
 Overall, this project was very challenging because it was hard to figure out how to ge tthe proper if then statements for the encoder.
 I ended up getting stuck on it for a week and I never came back to it until now.
-From thsi project, I learned how to create menus on lcd screens, how to use a rotary encoder, and how to better use If Else staements in circuit python.
+From this project, I learned how to create menus on LCD screens, how to use a rotary encoder, and how to better use If Else statements in circuit python.
 ## Photointerrupter

 ### Description